 In their discussion of the key problems in voice naturalness research, the authors mention the use of different rating scales to assess naturalness.
 Is there any evidence showing that using these scales leads to significantly different patterns of results?
 A recent paper by Kramer et al. (2024) compares the use of different types of rating scales for the evaluation of face attractiveness and they find very little evidence that scale use makes a considerable difference to the overall results reported.

 Response: Thank you for recommending this interesting work.
 It is reassuring to any experimental researcher that methodological subtleties such as properties of a rating scale do not impact the results to a large degree.
 However, our concern about the inconsistencies in rating measures does not primarily target the number of levels or whether its an analog scale or a not.
 Instead, we saw a large variability in the denomination of endpoints (if they were reported).
-In some studies, responses ranged from “natural” to “unnatural”, in others from “humanlike” to “robotlike”, or from “natural” to “awkward”.
+In some studies, responses ranged from “natural” to “unnatural”, in others from “human-like” to “robot-like”, or from “natural” to “awkward”.
 We made a small adjustment to the sentence:

 “For example, in one study participants were asked “How natural is the audio?” from “1 – natural” to “5 – unnatural” [60] , in another one they rated voices on a 10-point-scale from “very natural, human-like” to “very mechanical, robot-like” [52], or made a binary classification of voices as either human or computer-generated [29] .” (page 5)